samrith-s/kanedama/README.md

 - **Your project must expose a `GET /answer` endpoint responding with an `AnswerDto` object**

+- **Our `POST /answer` endpoint is here to verify your solution.
+If it's right, you'll get access code and instructions for the next step**

 We want you to write code that meets the highest industry standard.
 It must be **fast**, **robust**, **readable**, and you need to **include tests** as well.

 Good luck and have fun!